syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ### Apply padding to the range

-Padding can be applied to the minimum and maximum extremes of the axis range by using [`RangePadding`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalAxis~RangePadding.html) property.
-Numeric axis supports the following types of padding.
+Padding can be applied to the minimum and maximum values of an axis range by using the [`RangePadding`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalAxis~RangePadding.html) property.
+Numeric axis supports the following types of padding:

 * None
 * Round